Messerschmitt Bf 109 Gustav in foreign service.

 Foreign service and manufacture of the Bf 109 Gustav series was fairly widespread.

-145 Gustavs were delivered to Bulgaria in 1943-1944 and served with the Sixth Fighter Regiment of the Bulgarian Air Force in defence of Sofia in April 1944.
+145 Gustavs were delivered to Bulgaria in 1943-1944 and served with the Sixth Fighter Regiment of the Bulgarian Air Force in defense of Sofia in April 1944.

 Slovakia received 15 Gustavs (G-6) in 1944 and license-production was planned of the G-14 at the Prague-Cakowicze Avia factory.
 But this happens not before the war ended and then for the Czechoslovak air force.
 In March 1948 several were sold to Israel.